“I’m an introvert at heart… And show business – even though I’ve loved it so much – has always been hard for me.”

 Introverts are people who primarily look inward, paying close attention to their thoughts and emotions.
 It’s not that they are incapable of paying attention to what is going on around them, it’s just that their inner world is much more stimulating and rewarding to them.

 Myth #9 – Introverts don’t know how to relax and have fun.

 Introverts typically relax at home or in nature, not in busy public places.
 Introverts are not thrill seekers and adrenaline junkies.
 If there is too much talking and noise going on, they shut down.
 Their brains are too sensitive to the neurotransmitter called Dopamine.
 Introverts and Extroverts have different dominant neuro-pathways.
 Just look it up.

 Myth #10 – Introverts can fix themselves and become Extroverts.

 A world without Introverts would be a world with few scientists, musicians, artists, poets, filmmakers, doctors, mathematicians, writers, and philosophers.
 That being said, there are still plenty of techniques an Extrovert can learn in order to interact with Introverts.
 (Yes, I reversed these two terms on purpose to show you how biased our society is.)
 Introverts cannot “fix themselves” and deserve respect for their natural temperament and contributions to the human race.
 In fact, one study (Silverman, 1986) showed that the percentage of Introverts increases with IQ.

 Well introverts take heart.
 There is a job where being an extrovert gives ZERO advantage.

-A job that does not require you to have “face-time.”
+that doesn’t require you to have “face-time”

 Sound good?
 Want to know more?

-Check out trading. more specifically, day trading.
+More specifically, day trading.